 |5 shutter flaps per second||12 shutter flaps per second|

 |650 shots per battery charge||500 shots per battery charge|

 |122 x 93 x 70 mm, 453 g||133 x 93 x 84 mm, 560 g|

 Body comparison: Canon 200D vs Panasonic GH4

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Panasonic GH4.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably larger (9 percent) than the Canon 200D.
 Moreover, the GH4 is markedly heavier (24 percent) than the 200D.
 It is noteworthy in this context that the GH4 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.